fredemmott/HTCC/docs/settings.md

 DWORD: joint index for aim joint.
 See the OpenXR specification.

-# RaycastHandTrackingPose (developers only)
+# HandTrackingOrientation (developers only)

+DWORD:

+- 0 (raw): The hand joint orientation/rotation reported by OpenXR is used unmodified
-DWORD 0 (disabled) or 1 (enabled): Discard the orientation/rotation of your hand, and instead rotate it to fit a laser pointer from the center of your headset.
+- 1 (ray cast): Discard the orientation/rotation of your hand, and instead rotate it to fit a laser pointer from the center of your headset.
 This will improve accuracy and stability, but if controller models are enabled in-game, it may feel weird.
 Leaving this on is recommended.

 # EnableFBOpenXRExtensions (developers only)